(VAP) Victoria Air Photos and Survey

 Tank on beach rusted

-1. Scout, Survey, Document and Assess Problems: Using professional RPAS in combination with our small vessel, we can accurantly scan/map and geolocate the debris location for future actions.
+1. Scout, Survey, Document and Assess: Using professional RPAS in combination with our small vessel, we can scan/map/geolocate the marine debris/garbage locations for future actions.
 We can also document known sites for changes/movements.

-2. Anchor and Close-In Assessment: We can then anchor (beach) ashore for a closer look at any marine debris, dilapidated/derelict boats.
-On the ground we can identify it for potential recovery operations or immediate threats noted.
+2. Anchor and Close-In Assessment: We then anchor (beach) ashore for a closer look at marine debris, and dilapidated/derelict boats.

 4. Plan for Dilapidated Boat Removal: Of course, the major problem is abandoned vessels.
-During our recent expedition in December 2024 (from South James Island to Moresby Island), we documented no less than 5 dilapidated, derelict boats on beaches.
-One large and publicly visible motorboat/liveaboard was observed leaking oil (see drone photo top).
-With Transport Canada oversite, we can manage, & coordinate a firm plan for the responsible recycling and disposal smaller (under 20') abandoned boats (once all efforts at finding the owners are exhausted).
-Larger ones we can track and report.
+During our recent expeditions (from South James Island to Moresby Island), no less than 5 dilapidated, derelict boats/wrecks were discovered on beaches.
+One large and publicly visible motorboat/liveaboard was observed leaking oil (see drone video below).

-5. Education: With our photos, reels, videos and stories/shorts, we want to also be invovled with the public education campaign as together we raise awareness of the problem.
-We will seek partners and work together to enhance public compliance with rules and regulations to protect our beaches and waters.
+5. Education: With our photos, reels, videos and stories/shorts, we want to be invovled with public education together and raise awareness of the problem.
+VAP works to enhance public compliance with rules and regulations to protect our beaches and waters.
 Education for Kids on oncean plastics pollution

 About us: